GST on Tobacco Products in India – Impact of GST on Cigarettes, Pan Masala & Gutkha (Latest News)

 Health and Social Implications

-Health concerns and issues of consuming tobacco have always been discussed in brief.
-It can cause a lot of symptoms which most noticeably include Cancer.
-In recent years, the government has taken some initiatives for less consumption of tobacco among consumers.
+Health concerns and issues of consuming tobacco have always been discussed briefly.
+It can cause a lot of symptoms, which most noticeably include Cancer.
+In recent years, the government has taken some initiatives to less the consumption of tobacco among consumers.

 Government’s Health Agenda